Tawfiq Ziad: Biography

-In December 1975, Ziad was elected mayor of Nazareth, serving as leader of the communist Rakah party in the Democratic Front for Peace and Equality coalition.
+In December 1975, Ziad was elected mayor of Nazareth, serving as leader of the Communist party of Israel in the Democratic Front for Peace and Equality coalition.
 It was an appointment that was hailed a significant event in Israeli Palestinian political history.
 Ziad would serve as mayor for 19 years, until his 1994 death in office.

 Elected to the Knesset in the 1973 elections on Rakah's list, Ziad was active in pressuring the Israeli government to change its policies towards Arabs.
-A report he co-authored on Israeli prison conditions which claimed torture of terrorists in Israeli prisons was reprinted in the Israeli newspaper Al HaMishmar.
+A report he co-authored on Israeli prison conditions which said torture of prisoners in Israeli prisons was reprinted in the Israeli newspaper Al HaMishmar.
 It was also submitted to the United Nations by Tawfik Toubi, and Ziad after their visit to Al-Far'ah prison on 29 October 1987.
 It was subsequently quoted from at length in a UN General Assembly report dated 23 December 1987, where it was described as "Perhaps the best evidence of the truth of the reports describing the repugnant inhumane conditions endured by Arab prisoners."

+Political views and positions

+Ziad consistently identified as a communist and remained committed to Marxist political principles throughout his public life.
+As a leading figure in Maki and later Hadash, he advanced a political program grounded in class struggle, socialist internationalism, and opposition to ethnic nationalism, while advocating full civil and national rights for Palestinian citizens of Israel.
+Contemporary observers and later commentators have described his ideological stance as unusually consistent within Israeli parliamentary politics, noting that he did not substantially moderate his communist positions despite long-term participation in electoral and municipal institutions.

+Central to Ziad’s political outlook was the principle of Jewish–Arab partnership based on shared material and class interests rather than ethnic or religious identity.
+In a retrospective analysis published in the Hebrew-language outlet Local Call, historian Tamir Sorek describes Ziad as a leading proponent of a universalist communist framework that linked Palestinian national rights with democratic struggle inside Israel, rejecting both Zionist exclusivism and separatist nationalism in favor of sustained joint political action.
+Similar assessments appear in English-language retrospective commentary, which emphasizes Ziad’s long-standing commitment to Jewish–Arab political partnership as a central feature of his ideological approach.

+Ziad’s commitment to the Palestinian cause was frequently described by commentators and scholars in terms of sumud (steadfastness), a concept emphasizing long-term presence, political organization, and resistance through civic and institutional means rather than armed struggle.
+This form of steadfastness was particularly evident during the events surrounding Land Day in 1976.
+Ziad, then Mayor of Nazareth, publicly opposed attempts by government-aligned officials to cancel the general strike protesting land expropriations in the Galilee.
+Contemporary reporting and historical overviews describe Land Day as a major turning point in the collective political mobilization of Palestinian citizens of Israel and the first nationwide general strike of the Arab population within the state.